makrai/notes/baayen09-morph-productivity-HSK.md

 * processing constraints, grammatical constraints, and memory constraints
 * English suffixes can be arranged in a hierarchy predictive for the order in which these suffixes can occur (Hay/Plag 2004)
-* predictable from measures ... such as potential productivity and the proportion of types in the morphological category that are parsed (the second dimension identified above for the first conspiracy)
+* predictable from measures such as potential productivity and the proportion of types in the morphological category that are parsed (the second dimension identified above for the first conspiracy)
-* illustrated in Figure 4 ... for potential productivity
-  As the log-transformed potential productivity increases, the word’s rank increases as well
+* illustrated in Figure 4 for potential productivity As the log-transformed potential productivity increases, the word’s rank increases as well
 * the hypothesis of complexity-based ordering (Hay 2003, 2004)
-  * suffixes that are more productive, and that function more as processing units
-    ... must follow less productive suffixes
+  * suffixes that are more productive, and that function more as processing units must follow less productive suffixes
 * two questions
   * the goal of word-formation: the creation of new words
-  * why comprehension would benefit from [this]
+  * why comprehension would benefit from this
-* step[s] towards an answer [to question 2]
+* steps towards an answer to question 2
   * reminiscent of Bybee (1985) for inflection
     * more inherent inflection (tense and aspect marking, for instance) tends to be realized closer to the stem or root than more contextual inflection (person and number marking, for instance)
-    * more (formally and semantically) predictable formatives are [] peripheral to the less predictable and more fusional exponents, just as in derivation the less productive and often semantically less predictable suffixes are closer to the stem
+    * more (formally and semantically) predictable formatives are peripheral to the less predictable and more fusional exponents, just as in derivation the less productive and often semantically less predictable suffixes are closer to the stem
     * semantic transparency is also at issue (Hay/Plag 2004)
-  * a more careful consideration of the role of frequency in [morph proc]
+  * a more careful consideration of the role of frequency in morph proc
     * relative frequency primarily affects low-level processes at the level of form (Hay/Baayen 2002, Hay 2003)
-    * word frequency is more strongly correlated with measures of a word’s meaning than with measures of ... form (Baayen/Feldman/Schreuder 2006),
+    * word frequency is more strongly correlated with measures of a word’s meaning than with measures of form (Baayen/Feldman/Schreuder 2006),
     * relative frequency (and derived measures such as parsing ratios) also reflects the relative complexities of compositional processes at the level of semantics
-    * This [explains the conspiracy of processing] and grammatical constraints
+    * This explains the conspiracy of processing and grammatical constraints
   * productivity is inversely proportional to the likelihood of serving as input for further word formation (Krott/Schreuder/Baayen 1999)